mpanighetti/dnd5e-allergies/main.md

 #### Crafting

 With sufficient time and access to the appropriate raw materials, skilled herbalists can create a _potion of allergy relief_ by using the crafting downtime activity mechanic.
-This requires proficiency with an herbalism kit and access to allergy-relieving herbs.
+This requires Proficiency with an herbalism kit and access to allergy-relieving herbs.
 The act of locating and gathering the herbs for processing into a single potion might be the foundation of its own difficult quest.

 ### What Doesn't Work

 It is important to note the following aspects of allergies:

 - No creature can have resistance or immunity to their allergen, even if they have resistance or immunity to a related condition, damage, or other effect.
-Allergy saving throws are resolved independently of any such resistances and immunities.
+Allergy Saving Throws are resolved independently of any such resistances and immunities.
 - Allergens are not poisons, or anything that could similarly be detected as a harmful substance by mundane or magical means, unless you are specifically looking for the presence of the offending material, creature, or planar energies.
 - Allergies and allergic reactions are not curses (even if they might sometimes feel like it), and thus cannot be alleviated by any effects that remove curses.